Who knew that in the early 1920s sunny Ōtaki by the Sea was poised to become “The Los Angelos (sic) of New Zealand’s Moving Picture Industry…”?

 Māoriland Charitable Trust

-We are committed to creating social, cultural and economic opportunities for our community of Ōtaki and for filmmakers and artists.
+The MCT and its team is committed to creating social, cultural and economic opportunities for our community of Ōtaki and for filmmakers and artists.
 The success of the Māoriland Film festival has enabled the MCT to continue to grow its activities.

 At the MĀORILAND HUB, we celebrate Indigenous excellence in film and across all forms of artistic expression.